Akash3121/AWS-DVA-C02/Notes.md

 - build an AMI - this will create an EBS snapshot
 - Launch instance from other AMI (can launch in diff AZ)

+AMI Hands on:

+Create an instance > right click on the instance > image and templates > create image

+Left side unde Images > AMI - select the image that we created and top right there would be Launch Instance from AMI

+or while creating the instance in the instance page instead of selecting quick start, just left to that My AMI click that and select the AMI